-PTSD, injuries, and other forms of chronic pain are common among veterans.
-War, deployment and active duty in general places an extreme load onto their bodies and pushes them to their mental and physical limitations.
-Veterans are those that survived defending or preparing to defend this country and deserve, at the very least, some reprieve from the stress that being in active duty put on them.
+PTSD and chronic pain are all too common among veterans.
+War, deployment, and active duty in general place an extreme load on their bodies and push them to their mental and physical limitations.
+Veterans are those who deployed or prepared to defend this country and deserve, at the very least, some reprieve from the stress that being on active duty put on them during their active duty.

 Understanding the Challenges of Those Facing PTSD

 When trauma or extreme stress is experienced, the body has an intense reaction, referred to as the fight or flight instinct.
 Fear, stress, and other strong emotions trigger a massive surge of adrenaline and cortisol.
 Once this surge of hormones passes, the body enters a recovery state where the nervous system typically ‘resets’ or flushes itself.
 This reaction can cause some immediate effects such as vomiting that disappears after a short period of time.
 It is when something goes wrong with this reset, or prevention of entering this recovery phase and staying in the fight or flight state, that causes PTSD.

 Post-traumatic stress disorder (PTSD) is a severe reaction that happens after a person experiences some form of extreme stress-related incident.
 The symptoms of PTSD are similar to that of severe stress or fear that happened during the incident and usually involve recurring thoughts about the emotions during that time.
 There are four major symptoms of PTSD:

 - Intrusive thoughts such as involuntary memories, flashbacks, or dreams that replay the traumatic event.
 Sometimes these memories can be vivid enough to feel like a repeat of the event.